Kingestif/kuraz-todo/README.md

 # React + TypeScript Todo App

-A simple and elegant Todo App built using **React**, **TypeScript**, and **Vite**.
+A simple and elegant Todo App built & deployed using **React**, **TypeScript**, and **Vite**.
 This app allows users to manage daily tasks with basic functionality like adding, completing, and deleting tasks — all based on a hardcoded task list.

 ---